Second Passports

 A registration fee of $50,000 applies for the main applicant and $25,000 for each dependent beyond three dependents.
 You must hold this property for a minimum of five years before you sell it.

-For both options, there is an application fee of $1,500 per person, due diligence and interview fees totalling $6,000 for each applicant 17 or older, and a processing fee of $1,500 per person; $500 for applicants under the age of 18.
-You can also expect to pay legal fees of $15,000 or more per application.
+For both options, there is an application fee of $1,500 per person, due diligence fees of $7,500 for each applicant 17 or older, and a processing fee of $1,500 per person; $500 for applicants under the age of 18.
+Applicants aged 17 or over are also subject to an interview fee of $1,000.

 Until 2023, we suggested Grenada to US applicants: